Form (architecture): Early theories of form

 As the nomadic cultures began to settle and desired to provide homes for their deities as well, they faced a fundamental challenge: "how would mortals ... know the kind of built environment that would please the gods?"
 The first answer was obvious: claim the divine origin of the architectural form, passed to architects by kings and priests.
-Architects, not having an access to the original source, worked out the ways to scale buildings while keeping the order through the use of symmetry, multiples and fractions of the basic module, proportions.
+Architects, not having access to the original source, worked out the ways to scale buildings while keeping order through the use of symmetry, multiples and fractions of the basic module, proportions.

 Plato discussed the ideal forms, "Platonic solids": cube, tetrahedron, octahedron, icosahedron).
 Per Plato, these timeless Forms can be seen by the soul in the objects of the material world; architects of latter times turned these shapes into more suitable for construction sphere, cylinder, cone, and square pyramid.
 The contemporaneous Greek architects, however, still assumed the divine origins of the forms of their buildings.
 Standard temple types with predetermined number and location of columns eventually evolved into the orders, but Greeks thought of these not as frozen in time results of the cultural evolution, but as timeless divine truths captured by mortals.

 Vitruvius, in the only surviving classical antiquity treatise on the subject of architecture (c.
 25 BC), acknowledges the evolutionary origination of forms by referring to the first shelters built by the primitive men, who were emulating the nature, each other, and inventing.
 Through this process, they had arrived to the immutable "truth of Nature".
 Thus, to achieve the triple goal of architecture, "firmness, commodity, and delight", an architect should select a timeless form and then adjust it for the site, use, and appearance (much later, in Positivist approach, environment and use create the form in a near-perfect opposite).